 PCIe Bifurcation Decoder

-The state combination of each of the PRSNTB[3:0]# and BIF[2:0]# pins deterministically sets the PCIe lane width for a given combination of baseboard and add-in cards.
-Table 19 shows the resulting number of PCIe links and its width for known combinations of baseboards and add-in cards.
+The combination of the PRSNTB[3:0]# and BIF[2:0]# pins deterministically sets the PCIe lane width for a given combination of baseboard and add-in cards.
+Table 20 shows the resulting number of PCIe links and its width for known combinations of baseboards and add-in cards.

 *Note: The baseboard must disable PCIe lanes during the initialization phase if the number of detected PCIe links are greater than what is supported on the baseboard to prevent a nondeterministic solution.
 For example, if the baseboard only supports a 1 x16 connection, and the add-in card only supports a 2 x8 connection, the baseboard must disable PCIe lanes 8-15 to prevent any potential LTSSM issues during the discovery phase.